 Barcode scanners come in handy when it comes to speed because they can read and sort much faster than people can.
 When using a barcode scanner, an employee no longer has to read and process information.
 The scanner simply tells him/her what the item is and where it needs to go.
 There are many factors that come into play when determining the speed of a delivery, but barcode scanners can play a big part.

 Barcode Scanning Is More Cost Efficient in the Long Run

 Implementing a barcode scanning system might cost some money to implement initially, and there would be a learning curve, but money would ultimately be saved in the long run.
 The average human being makes a mistake every 300 keystrokes, whereas barcode scanners make mistakes once in a few million tries.
 It doesn’t take a mathematician to understand how much time and money can be saved with barcodes.

 In addition to saving money by erasing mistakes, barcodes can actually help a company by increasing production.
 Scanning one barcode may only save a few seconds, but those seconds begin to add up after time.
 An efficient warehouse will run more smoothly and save time and money.
-A good business will use that saved time to branch out and grow in new ways or seek to improve on other processes.
+A good business will use that saved time to branch out and grow in new ways or seek to improve on other processes, including manufacturing.

 Barcodes can make it easier for a company to succeed in today’s world.
 Speed and efficiency are more important than ever, and technology must be embraced in order for a business to keep up with the times.
 Barcodes don’t just help a company in one or two areas; the effects of a barcode scanning system can be felt throughout an entire manufacturing company.